hmcts/wa-workflow-api/README.md

 Provides endpoints to:

-- Evaluate DMN configuration deployed in Camunda
+- Evaluate DMN configuration deployed in Camunda test
 - Correlate messages to Camunda that will either initiate or cancel Camunda BPMN processes

 <!--